hackalog/easydata/{{ cookiecutter.repo_name }}/framework-docs/sharing-your-work.md

 - [ ] Share your conda environment.
 Check in your `environment.yml` file if you've made any changes.
   * If there's any chance that you added something to the conda environment needed to run your code that was **not** added via your `environment.yml` file as per [Setting up and Maintaining your Conda Environment (Reproducibly)](conda-environments.md), [delete your environment and recreate it](conda-environments.md#nuke-it-from-orbit).
 - [ ] *(Optional)* Make sure all tests pass (run `make test`).
 This will test all of the dataset integration so if you don't have a lot of room on your machine (as it will build all the the datasets if you haven't yet), you may want to skip this step.
 - [ ] At least, make sure all of the tests for your code pass.
-To subselect your tests you can run `pytest --pyargs {{ cookiecutter.module_name }} -k your_test_filename`.
+To subselect your tests you can run `pytest --pyargs src -k your_test_filename`.

 #### Final Checks
 - [ ] You've [merged the latest version](https://github.com/hackalog/cookiecutter-easydata/wiki/Github-Workflow-Cheat-Sheet) of `upstream/master` into your branch.
-- [ ] [Submitted a PR via GitHub](#how-to-submit-a-PR) in **Draft** status and checked the PR diff to make sure that you aren't missing anything critical, you're not adding anything extraneous, and you don't have any merge conflicts.
+- [ ] [Submitted a PR via GitLab](#how-to-submit-a-PR) in **Draft** status and checked the PR diff to make sure that you aren't missing anything critical, you're not adding anything extraneous, and you don't have any merge conflicts.

 Once this checklist is complete, take your **PR** out of **Draft** status.
 It's ready to go!